 The French Louis Malle made BLACK MOON in 1975, and itís easily the weirdest, darkest, looniest movie ever made by this respected filmmaker, best known for ATLANTIC CITY and MY DINNER WITH ANDRE.
+The town water filters certainly didn't filter out the "crazy" when this movie was made!
 In BLACK MOON Malle created a quasi-fairy tale with counterculture overtones (a pivotal role is played by Andy Warhol vet Joe Dallesandro) set in some unidentified future world.
 There an alluring gal (British sexpot Cathryn Harrison) traverses a rural landscape where men and women are at literal war, naked children frolic, a unicorn grazes, animals talk and flowers scream when theyíre stepped on.
 Harrison ends up in a chateau inhabited by an old woman and her twentyish children.
 As in WHAT, everyone in this film wants to fuck the protagonist, but she manages to hold them offÖat least until the end, when Harrison does eventually give it up to that pesky unicorn.

 Stunningly photographed by the great Sven Nykvist, this heavily experimental film has an appealingly hallucinatory air.
 Iíll not pretend to understand it, but then Iím unconvinced thereís little worth understanding.
 As we all know, experiments have an equal chance of success or failure, and BLACK MOON unfortunately falls into the latter category.